chaos-mesh/website/versioned_docs/version-2.0.1/configure-enabled-namespace.md

 If you have not installed Chaos Mesh yet, you can enable this feature during installation by adding `--set controllerManager.enableFilterNamespace=true` to the command when installing using Helm.
 The following is a command example in the Docker container:

-<PickHelmVersion className="language-bash">{`helm install chaos-mesh chaos-mesh/chaos-mesh -n chaos-testing --version latest --set controllerManager.enableFilterNamespace=true`}</PickHelmVersion>
+<PickHelmVersion className="language-bash">{`helm install chaos-mesh chaos-mesh/chaos-mesh -n chaos-testing --set controllerManager.enableFilterNamespace=true --version latest`}</PickHelmVersion>

 :::note